yike5460/shortvideo-online/README.md

 export interface VideoSegment {
   segment_id?: string;        // Segment ID, will be updated once in segment detection, in format of `${videoId}_segment_${segmentNumber}`,
   video_id: string;
-  start_time: number;        // Milliseconds from start
+  start_time: number;        // Milliseconds from start, align with StartTimestampMillis in Rekognition response
-  end_time: number;          // Milliseconds from start
+  end_time: number;          // Milliseconds from start, align with EndTimestampMillis in Rekognition response
-  duration: number;          // Segment duration in milliseconds video_s3_path?: string;     // S3 storage location for each segment (shots) segment_audio?: {
+  duration: number;          // Segment duration in milliseconds, align with DurationMillis in Rekognition response video_s3_path?: string;     // S3 storage location for each segment (shots) segment_audio?: {
     segment_audio_transcript?: string;     // Raw transcript text